 Imagine if she came in looking for the good — and for ways to create better moments for herself.
 Also for her coworkers.
 Now I’m not saying the job will be automatically wonderful, but with the right mindset, your experience of each day (and what you take home with you) can be a whole lot better.

-Finding some ways to get through a tough day at work
+Getting through tough day at work

 Of course, the best mindset is probably “I’m going to find ways to make this better for myself.”
 Doesn’t mean you always can.
 And if not, then leaving may be your best option after all.
 But what if you can?